-Ratio Knob Position Rudder Deflection Power Explanation Far Left 15 degrees 3:1 Most power, least steerage, best for light airs Middle 25 degrees 2:1 Normal conditions Right 40 degrees 1:1 Least power, most steerage, for heavy conditions Far Right Up to 50 degrees Neutral Emergency steering
+Ratio Knob Position Rudder Deflection Power Amplification Explanation Far Left 15 degrees 3:1 Most power, least steerage, best for light airs Middle 25 degrees 2:1 Normal conditions Right 35 degrees 1:1 Least power, most steerage, for heavy weather Far Right Up to 50 degrees Neutral Emergency steering (Vane disengaged)

-Typically the trade-off is between the far left setting and the middle one.
+Typically, the trade-off is between the far left setting and the middle one.
 If, at the middle setting, the boat is being over steered - evident in the wake as the boat meanders too far from the desired course - then switch to the far left setting.